 Protecting Human Participants

-The Institutional Review Board (IRB) reviews research projects that involve human participants to uphold two broad standards: first, that participants are not placed at undue risk; and second, that they give uncoerced, informed consent to their participation.
+The Institutional Review Board (IRB) reviews projects that involve human participants to uphold two broad standards: first, that participants are not placed at undue risk; and second, that they give uncoerced, informed consent to their participation.

 With participation from a wide range of health department programs and divisions, along with collaborations with outside agencies, the IRB provides review and oversight to numerous projects conducted by the North Dakota Department of Health.